Thesis and diploma at the Faculty of Communication, Culture and Society

 Academic qualifications obtained in Switzerland are generally recognised abroad, particularly in EU/EFTA countries, without the need for further documentation.
 In addition, there is a specific agreement with Italy on the mutual recognition of equivalences referred to the university field.

-However, graduates of the Faculty of Communication Sciences who wish to do so may request a certificate of authenticity issued by the political authority of the Canton of Ticino by contacting:
+However, graduates of the Faculty of Communication, Culture and Society who wish to do so may request a certificate of authenticity issued by the political authority of the Canton of Ticino by contacting:

 For use on Italian grounds, this document must then be countersigned by the Italian Consulate in Lugano (which is equivalent to certifying the authenticity of the document issued by the Division of Culture and University Studies) and can then be presented in Italy for formal recognition of the title as a specialist degree (equivalence).